 How to identify a good wireless charger with a cooling fan

-While buying a wireless charger with a cooling fan, we recommend going through our list of essential features to consider.
+While buying a wireless charger with a cooling fan, we recommend reviewing our list of essential features.
 You may also not need some of the features listed and can save a bit of money by opting for a cheaper charger instead.

 Any wireless charger in the market today needs some form of certification to guarantee compatibility and safety with a range of devices ranging from smartphones to wireless earbuds.
 While choosing a wireless charger, ensure that it has a certification, preferably from Qi.
 Most manufacturers include Qi certification for regular charging speeds of up to 10W.